23012925/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### Result:
-           Thus, the Implementation of Half Adder and Full Adder circuits are verified.
+           Thus, the implementation of Half Adder and Full Adder circuits are verified.